 Make a herbal infusion as indicated above.
-Check out uses for herbs to see what herb can be used for what ailment.
+Check out Common Herbs and their Uses to see what herb can be used for what ailment.
 Pour the boiling hot infusion of herbs in a deep bowl.

 Place carefully onto a table, improvise a towel tent and hold your face over the bowl